princeasb/Apple-Quartz-Filters/README.md

 The filters will **not** show up in Preview if the files are copied to the user's folder `~/Library/Filters`

 Alternatively, in Mountain Lion, since there is no `/Library/Filters` folder by default, you can put them in `/Library/PDF Services`

+## Note 2020:
+User-created Filters should be saved to /Users/yourUserName/Library/Filters.
+You may need to create this subfolder if it's not already present in your user Library.